-It is documented that at least half of the babies born to mothers who are minors are fathered by adult men, and that the sexual partners of those women are often men 3-6 years older, prompting policymakers to conclude that intensified prosecution of statutory rape could significantly reduce high rates of adolescent pregnancy, childbearing and lower welfare costs as well.
+It is documented that at least half of the babies born to mothers who are minors are fathered by adult men and that the sexual partners of those women are often men 3-6 years older, prompting policymakers to conclude that intensified prosecution of statutory rape could significantly reduce high rates of adolescent pregnancy, childbearing and lower welfare costs as well.
 In January 1999 Congress passed legislation requiring that any entity receiving Title X, Family Planning Program funding under the Public Health Service Act be in compliance with State reporting laws as follows:

 Notwithstanding any other provision of law, no provider of services under Title X of the Public Health Service Act shall be exempt from any State law requiring notification, or reporting of child abuse, child molestation, sexual abuse, rape, or incest.
+Family Planning Providers are mandated reporters and are trained regarding their responsibility to notify and report.